evanhobbs/redux-easy-async/README.md

 ## Advanced Usage

-### Track status of requests, show a loading spinner
+### Automatially track request status, show a loading spinner

 1.  add a requests reducer that will track all async actions: